ClancyMeade/ReinforcementLearning-TicTacToe/README.md

 # Q-Learning with TicTacToe
-In this project I used Reinforcement Learning, specifically Q-learning, to train two agents to play TicTacToe.
+In this project I used Reinforcement Learning to train two agents to play TicTacToe.
+I implemented Q-Learning in java to train each agent.